Useful resource on AFE

 Consequences of a false declaration

 Important!
-If you obtained financial assistance as a result of a false declaration, you may become ineligible for AFE's Loans and Bursaries Program for two years.
+If you obtained financial assistance from AFE as a result of a false declaration, you may become ineligible for AFE's Loans and Bursaries Program for two years.
 This period may be extended until the overpayment has been paid back in full.
+Consequently, given we cannot replace Government aid funding, a false declaration would render you ineligible for McGill Loans and Bursary program as well.

-To prevent this from happening, always update your file via AFE's Declaration of Change (online form) as soon as you have completed your taxes.
+To prevent this from happening, ensure to update your reported income by submitting a declaration of change form through AFE’s Online Services.
 If all your numbers add up, your entry will usually not be questioned.

 Please note: McGill is not authorized to provide advice to students on income tax matters, nor comment on their tax files and declarations.
 Students are urged to consult personal tax advisors for help.